Jump to content

 Recommended Posts

-And now the part you've been waiting for: What are we going to build??
+And now the part you've been waiting for: What are we going to build?
 Answer: We will build the 1/200 scale V108 torpedo boat from Digital Navy.
-Some reasons for this model: First, I have it printed already, and my printer has shown a recent propensity for not wanting to print on card stock, so finding a different model was problematic.
-Second, I have never built it before, which means that I'll have more motivation to build it, plus you and I will encounter the inherent construction problems together at the same time (all card models, no matter how top-shelf they are, have some construction problems; overcoming these is part of the challenge of card models).
-Third, it is a reasonably-sized model - not too big, not too small, and not overly difficult (based on parts count).
-Fourth, it is a torpedo boat, and torpedo boats are cool - who wouldn't want one?
+Some reasons for this model: First, I have it already.
+Second, I have never built it before, which means that I'll have more motivation to build it.
+Plus you and I will encounter the inherent construction problems together at the same time.
+All card models, regardless of quality, present some problems during construction.
+Overcoming those problems is an acquired card modeling skill.
+Third, it is a reasonably-sized model, being neither too big nor too small.
+It is also not overly difficult based on parts count.
+Fourth, it is a torpedo boat, and torpedo boats are cool.

-The first thing you will need to do is acquire the model.
-Roman at Digital Navy has been kind enough to allow MSW to host the files here.
+The first thing you will need to do is print the model.
+Roman at Digital Navy has kindly allowed MSW to host the files here.
 Be sure to visit his web site - perhaps send a note of thanks and maybe even spend a few dollars!
-Each of the four pages comes in the form of a PDF.
+Each of the four pages is a separate PDF.
 Download the files to your computer.

 Page one is a cover sheet.